publiccodenet/about/CONTRIBUTING.md

 We’re especially interested in learning what you need to implement the [Standard for Public Code](https://standard.publiccode.net/) in your organization.
 Please [raise an issue](https://standard.publiccode.net/CONTRIBUTING.html) or email us at <info@publiccode.net>.

-[Join our mailing list](https://docs.google.com/forms/d/e/1FAIpQLSdOArHWz6leVrOdOLcVlm9nbgKSrn5gxAgCIytZsAWgqnkbWQ/viewform) to join our community and keep up with our news.
+[Sign up for our mailing list](https://docs.google.com/forms/d/e/1FAIpQLSdOArHWz6leVrOdOLcVlm9nbgKSrn5gxAgCIytZsAWgqnkbWQ/viewform) to join our community and keep up with our news.

 ## Public organizations